Jewish Genealogical Society of Illinois members are invited to share discoveries and research tips on June 25, 2023:

 - And MOST IMPORTANT, if you are sick or not feeling well or recently tested positive for COVID, please do not come into TBE.

-At each in-person JGSI monthly meeting, its “help desk” will operated from 12:45 to 1:50 p.m.
+At each in-person JGSI monthly meeting, the JGSI “help desk” will operated from 12:45 to 1:50 p.m.
 Member volunteers will access online databases and answer genealogical questions one-on-one for members and visitors as time allows.

 The JGSI library has more than 800 volumes of interest to Jewish family historians.
-Many are available for borrowing by JGSI members for a limited time.
 All are available for perusing from 12:45 to 1:50 p.m. at each regular monthly meeting.

 The Jewish Genealogical Society of Illinois is a non-profit organization dedicated to helping members collect, preserve, and perpetuate the records and history of their ancestors.
 JGSI is a resource for the worldwide Jewish community to research their Chicago-area roots.
 The JGSI motto is “Members Helping Members Since 1981.”
 The group has more than 300 members and is affiliated with the International Association of Jewish Genealogical Societies.